-The Master of Fine Arts program in creative writing features advanced courses in writing fiction and poetry.
+The Master of Fine Arts in English with a creative writing subprogram features advanced courses in writing fiction and poetry.
 Students in creative writing study at the Iowa Writers' Workshop, renowned as a pioneer in teaching writers since its founding in 1936.

-The Master of Fine Arts program in creative writing requires a minimum of 48 s.h. of graduate credit.
+The Master of Fine Arts program in English with a creative writing subprogram requires a minimum of 48 s.h. of graduate credit.
+Students must maintain a cumulative University of Iowa g.p.a. of at least 3.00.
 The degree is offered through the Creative Writing Program (Iowa Writers' Workshop), a two-year residency program that culminates in a creative thesis, such as a novel, a collection of stories, or a book of poetry.

 Throughout the program, workshop students craft their manuscripts and engage in an exchange of ideas about writing and reading with each other and with the renowned teacher-authors who make up the workshop's faculty.